I have decided to go ahead with the project of building an electronic neuron using an FPGA.

 Since I haven't the least clue how this can be done or even if it's possible at all I'm feeling my way into it.
 This is the way I work - Top Down.
 I think its pointless to attempt to plan a project that you don't know how to do.

 - FPGA - I have a Intel FPGA development board (DE10-Nano) with a System On Chip Cyclone V. Very steep learning curve on the Intel software that program these beasts.
-The prototype is up and running.
+The prototype hardware is purchased and is up and running.

 - Populating the FPGA with a set of neurons should be straight forward but interconnecting the dendrites and axons is unclear.

 - How to make use of the Cyclone FPGAs System On Chip, which is an ARM computer with 1 GByte of working memory that will have access to the RJ45 port and what it will do is also unclear.

 Brains and computers are very different sorts of things.
 You know what a computer is made of and probable have a pretty good idea how it works – I won't try to explain that.
 Your brain is made from approximately 100 billion neurons all interconnected with up to 10,000 connections per neuron.
 That is much more complex than the most complex computer on earth.

 Your neurons come in a small number of varieties but each are more like tiny, very tiny, watch movements than computers.
 Neurons are expected to do one thing and one thing only.
 When they are stimulated the proper number of times at the proper rate by other neurons connected to them they generate an output to the neurons they are connected to.
 That's it.